boazbk/tcs/lec_03_computation.md

 We now can create a program $P$ of $s$ lines as follows.
 For every $i\in [s]$, if $v_i$ is an AND gate with in-neighbors  $v_j,v_k$ then we will add a line to $P$ of the form `temp_`$i$ ` = AND(temp_`$j$`,temp_`$k$`)`, unless one of the vertices is an input vertex or an output gate, in which case we change this to the form `X[.]` or `Y[.]` appropriately.
 Because we work in topological ordering, we are guaranteed that the in-neighbors $v_j$ and $v_k$ correspond to variables that have already been assigned a value.
-We do the same for OR and NOT gate.
+We do the same for OR and NOT gates.
 Once again, one can verify that for every input $x$, the value $P(x)$ will equal $C(x)$ and hence the program computes the same function as the circuit.
 (Note that since $C$ is a valid circuit per [booleancircdef](){.ref}, every input vertex of $C$ has at least one out-neighbor and there are exactly $m$ output gates labeled $0,\ldots,m-1$;
 hence all the variables  `X[0]`, $\ldots$, `X[`$n-1$`]` and `Y[0]` ,$\ldots$, `Y[`$m-1$`]` will appear in the  program $P$.)